 Men have stopped growing—they’ve become content with working an average job, getting an average home, and having an average wife.
 Then, to numb their pain, they watch 4 hours of television every day and drown their senses in high fructose corn syrup and processed foods.

 “’Honor Diversity’ is an interesting slogan, because it essentially means ‘honor everyone and everything.’
 If everyone is honored equally, and everyone’s way of life is honored equally, honor has no hierarchy, and therefore honor has little value according to the economics of supply and demand.
-‘Honor diversity’ doesn’t mean much more than ‘be nice.’” -Jack Donovan, The Way of Men
+‘Honor diversity’ doesn’t mean much more than ‘be nice.’”-Jack Donovan, The Way of Men

-Honor is perhaps the most elusive and ever-changing trait of the four, and to complicate matters, it has a whole host of different meanings depending on the culture or social standing of those you ask.
+Honor, sometimes spelled honour, is perhaps the most elusive and ever-changing trait of the four, and to complicate matters, it has a whole host of different meanings depending on the culture or social standing of those you ask.
 So I’m going to do my best to simplify it.

 Honor means that you care about other men’s opinions of you, and that you hold yourself to certain standards.
 Honor means you keep your word, you live true to your values, and you always do what you feel is right.

-This is, perhaps, why honor is so rare nowadays.
+This is, perhaps, why honour is so rare nowadays.
 Our society glorifies celebrities and worthless socialites, while allowing veterans to become homeless and ignoring the men who’ve braved fires and crumbling buildings to save others.

 Despite the difficulty to develop honor, however, you must do so if you wish to be fulfilled.
-Men are biologically hard-wired to crave honor.
+Men are biologically hard-wired to crave honour.
 We want to be honored and respected by our peers, our friends, and our family members.